 To account for them as carbs, take the label calories and divide them by 4, giving you the grams of carbs you need to track.

-To account for them as fat, take the label calories and divide them by 9, giving you the amount of fat you need to track.
+To account for them as fat, divide the label calories by 9, giving you the amount of fat you need to track.

 To track this in Carbon, you will need to make a custom food or use the quick add feature.

-Here's what it looks like for the Bud Light beer:
+Here's what it looks like for a glass of wine:

 2. The Calorie Planner May Adjust Slightly

 This is needed for the app to function correctly and give whole macro numbers without decimals.
-This is a possible drawback you need to be aware of when using the Macro Calories feature.
+You need to be aware of this possible drawback when using the Macro Calories feature.
 With that said, we think the Macro Calories feature is a net positive and will help people more easily track their diet using Carbon Diet Coach!